-One of the difficulties regarding the growing the Internet viable interest in as а communication resource to world services is our uncertainty about the number of members who actually have Internet access.
+One of the difficulties regarding the growing in the Internet as viable interest а communication resource to world services is our uncertainty about the number of members who actually have Internet access.
 Three of the seven focus groups who responded directly to this question collectively indicated that most of their members had access, while three groups indicated that fewer than half of the members present had access.
 One group indicated that about half of the members had access.
 Overall, the focus group surveys indicated that 58% of the participants said they had Internet access.
 42% indicated they had no access or were not responsive.